rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  She even said that more people were going back on the beach and waiting and camping
 *  out and sleeping there, hoping for more aid to come.
 *  And she also said that her brother, Muhammad, was also going back every day since Thursday,
-*  hoping to get another bag of flour because he was so hungry that he wanted to eat anything.
+*  hoping to get another bag of flour because he was so hungry that he wanted to eat anything
-*  And risking his life for a bag of flour was worth it.
+*  and risking his life for a bag of flour was worth it.
 *  Despite the fact that so many people had died on Thursday trying to get flour, the fact
 *  that some people did come home with a bag of flour, that was enough for them and others
 *  to go back there in hopes that more was going to come.
 *  Bye bye.
-*  Heba, thank you.
+*  Hiba, thank you.
 *  Thank you, Sabrina.
 *  Over the weekend, the Biden administration air-dropped food into Gaza for the first time,
 *  and Vice President Kamala Harris called for a ceasefire, a position she pressed with a